metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Install the zip file in your plugins folder in the usual fashion

 # Usage
 After installation, go to the Options Page and modify choices as required.
-There are 3 tabs - "Artists", "Works and parts" and "Advanced".
+There are 4 tabs - "Artists", "Tag mapping", Works and parts" and "Advanced".
 The sections below describe each of these.
-If the options provided do not allow sufficient flexibility for a user's need and they do not want to use scripting, then it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
+If the options provided do not allow sufficient flexibility for a user's need (hopefully unlikely!) and they do not want to use scripting, then it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
 This is not recommended for more than a one-off - a script would be better.

 **Important**:
 1. The plugin **may not work fully unless** you have enabled "Use release relationships" and "Use track relationships" in Picard->Options->Metadata.
 However, it may be that the MusicBrainz database has conflicting data between track and release relationships, in which case fix the incorrect data using "Edit relationships" in MusicBrainz.